githubtraining/managing-merge-conflicts/responses/00_more-conflicts-3.md

     ```shell
  git push
     ```
+{% elsif preferences.gitTool == 'desktop' %}
+1. Checkout to the `add-experience` branch by clicking **Current branch**, and selecting `update-config`.
+2. Merge `master` into the `add-experience` branch by clicking **Current branch**, and selecting **Choose a branch to merge into update-config**.
+3. Select the `master` branch, and click **Merge master into update-config**.
+4. You'll be prompted about the merge conflict, and asked if you'd like to resolve it in your default editor.
+Click the button to open the file in your default editor.
+5. This file has some extra merge commit markers.
+Select the Interests you would like to list.
+Remove the others and all the extra conflict markers.
+1. Save and close the file.
+1. Back in GitHub Desktop, click **Commit merge**.
+1. Push your changes back to the remote by clicking **Push origin**.
 {% else %}
 1. Click **Resolve conflicts**.
 1. On the left, you will notice two files listed: `_data/experience.yml` and `_data/interests.yml`.
 Let's start with `experience.yml`.